MarcoHassan/AWS-server-/README.md

 After the following step it will be possible to specify the desired time and job to be executed with your favourite editor.

-In our case, we decided to run an automatic backup of the mySQL database every 24h at 01:01 a.m., running the following command
+In our case, we decided to run an automatic backup of the MySQL database every 24h at 01:01 a.m., running the following command

 ```
 ########